fenollp/bazel_lock/README.md

 )
 ```

+## Note on hackyness

+This project relies on WORKSPACE files being properly formatted.
+See [buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md).
+Indeed this is just a bunch of `grep`s and `awk`s.
+Ideally the locking would happen within Bazel.

+To simulate parsing a Starlark WORKSPACE a Python rewrite is possible: `eval(open('WORKSPACE'))` within a `try..except`, using caught `NameError`s as bindings (with `load()` and such predefined).

 ## Rationale

 Instead of setting `http_archive`'s' `sha256` or `git_repository`'s `commit` kwargs in your `./WORKSPACE` file this stores these values in `./LOCKFILE.bzl`.